The lights are on

-Update 9/17/14: New entries added to reflect the important announcements coming out of TGS 2014.
+Update 3/17/15: New entries added to reflect the continued developments and release of the Episode Duscae demo.

 May 2006 At E3, Final Fantasy Versus XIII is announced as part of Fabula Nova Crystalis, as is Final Fantasy XIII and Final Fantasy Agito XIII.
 Along with Final Fantasy XIII, it is revealed as a PS3 exclusive.

 January 2007 Nomura says Versus XIII will feature some kind of unique support for the PlayStation 3’s Sixaxis controller.

 July 2007 Versus XIII is absent from E3.

 September 2007 Versus XIII is absent from the Tokyo Game Show.

 December 2007 Square Enix releases a new video adding more content to the original reveal trailer, showing a stylish fight and more of the protagonist’s powers in action.